truemagic-coder/solana-agent/README.md

 * **Value Alignment:** Every agent follows clear organizational values and ethics.
 This ensures consistent, principled responses aligned with human priorities.

-* **Extensible Tools:** Agents recognize when specialized tools are needed.
+* **Extensible Tooling:** Agents recognize when specialized tools are needed.
 They extend capabilities beyond conversation to take actions via Python package integration.

-This approach creates AI assistants that are intelligent, contextually aware, and aligned with human values.
+This approach creates AI Agents that are intelligent, contextually aware, and aligned with organizational values.

 ## Features